Biden hosts climate meeting amid high gas price pressure | Headlines

 - United States

-US President Joe Biden, who has recently been focused on boosting oil production to reduce rising gas costs, will turn his attention to climate change on Friday when he convenes a virtual meeting of some of the world's biggest economies.
+President Joe Biden, who has recently been focused on boosting oil production to reduce rising gasoline costs, turned his attention to climate change on Friday when he convened a virtual meeting of some of the world's biggest economies.

-Among the participants will be China, Germany, Saudi Arabia, the UK and the EU.
-Also present will be Egypt, which is hosting the next UN summit on climate change, and the UN secretary-general António Guterres.
+Among the participants are China, Germany, Saudi Arabia, the United Kingdom and the European Union.
+Also present is Egypt, which is hosting the next United Nations summit on climate change, and the UN secretary general, Antonio Guterres.

+Biden reiterated his goal to lower gasoline prices that are averaging a record $5 a gallon in the US while also shifting away from fossil fuels in order to limit climate change and the risks it presents.

 Among the priorities are slashing methane leaks and getting more zero-emission vehicles on the roads.